The Resurrection was Just the Beginning!

 “Christ has been raised from the dead, the firstfruits of those who have fallen asleep.
 For since death came through a man, the resurrection of the dead also comes through a man.
 For just as in Adam all die, so also in Christ all will be made alive.”

-Christ resurrection, among many other provisions, serves as a pledge of a greater harvest to come.
-A harvest of people who are dead in sin, but will be made alive in Christ (Ephesians 2:4-5).
+Christ’s resurrection, among many other provisions, is a pledge of a greater harvest to come.
+A harvest of people who are dead in sin will be made alive in Christ (Ephesians 2:4-5).

 So What?
 A few takeaways:

 - The harvest doesn’t come without laborers and labor.
-Fields still have to cultivated, seeds still have to be planted, weeds must be dealt with.
+Fields still have to be cultivated, seeds still have to be planted, and weeds must be dealt with.
+We should commit to working the fields and do our part to ensure a harvest of disciples made him.
 He pledges resurrection power to us.
-We should pledge to work the fields and to do our part to assure a harvest of disciples made for him.
 What am I doing to prepare for a harvest?

 Fifty Days Until Harvest

 What will you have to offer God?
-How many could God add to your church if you, in dependence on Christ, allowed him to use you for a harvest?
+How many could God add to your church if you, dependent on Christ, allowed him to use you for a harvest?
 Get started:

-- Prepare the fields through identifying who you can reach.
+- Prepare the fields by identifying who you can reach.

 - Plant seeds by sharing the gospel in every way you can.